-Lovely blueberry loaf, light in texture and sweetness, flavoured with buttermilk and full of blueberries.
+Lovely blueberry buttermilk loaf, light in texture and sweetness, flavoured with buttermilk and full of blueberries.
 Perfect to enjoy any time of day!

-Of all the treats that grace my counter, this one is probably the blueberry loaf that makes the most appearances.
+Of all the treats that grace my counter, this one is probably the blueberry bake that makes the most appearances.
 There is really nothing nicer, any time of day.
 It’s perfect for breakfast, as a mid-afternoon treat or on a plate with a fork after-dinner (maybe with a scoop of ice cream :)

 Light in texture and sweetness, beautifully moist and full of blueberries, I think you’ll love this classic blueberry loaf, too!

-- If using salted butter, rather the unsalted butter that is specified, be sure you reduce the added salt in the loaf to just a pinch.
+Unsalted Butter – If using salted butter, rather the unsalted butter that is specified, be sure you reduce the added salt in the loaf to just a pinch.

 - Make your own buttermilk by combining 3/4 whole or 2% milk with 2 tsp of white vinegar or lemon juice.
 Stir and allow to stand 10 minutes before using.